 (38) When a Unit Head refers an allegation of misconduct under this Part the role of the Unit Head is to:

-(39) The Deputy Vice-Chancellor and University Provost on receiving such an allegation should determine within five working days of its receipt, whether to:
+(39) The Vice-President, People and Advancement on receiving such an allegation should determine within five working days of its receipt, whether to:

-(40) Where a matter is proceeding to a hearing and the circumstances of the allegations are of such seriousness that some immediate action is warranted, particularly in the interests of health and safety, the Deputy Vice-Chancellor and University Provost may temporarily suspend the student from the University precincts or restrict the respondent student from attendance or use of particular activities, facilities or services at the University.
-Such a suspension or restriction may be limited in time but otherwise shall remain in force until the completion of the disciplinary proceedings including any appeal period unless revoked by the Deputy Vice-Chancellor and University Provost at an earlier time.
+(40) Where a matter is proceeding to a hearing and the circumstances of the allegations are of such seriousness that some immediate action is warranted, particularly in the interests of health and safety, the Vice-President, People and Advancement may temporarily suspend the student from the University precincts or restrict the respondent student from attendance or use of particular activities, facilities or services at the University.
+Such a suspension or restriction may be limited in time but otherwise shall remain in force until the completion of the disciplinary proceedings including any appeal period unless revoked by the Vice-President, People and Advancement at an earlier time.

-(41) The University contact officer will notify the respondent student of the Deputy Vice-Chancellor and University Provost's decision under clause (39) within five working days of the decision being made.
+(41) The University contact officer will notify the respondent student of the Vice-President, People and Advancement's decision under clause 40 within five working days of the decision being made.

 (42) Where the matter is deemed to be referrable to the Non-Academic Misconduct Investigation Committee the initial notification to a respondent student concerning the allegation will normally: